The Gleaners and I

-In 2002, Varda released a follow up, The Gleaners and I: Two Years Later (Les Glaneurs et la glaneuse... deux ans après), in which she revisited some of the people and themes of this film.
+In 2002, Varda released a follow-up, The Gleaners and I: Two Years Later (Les Glaneurs et la glaneuse... deux ans après), in which she revisited some of the people and themes of this film.

-The subjects
+Plot—the subjects

 For the film, Varda traveled throughout rural and urban France to document various types of gleaners who, whether due to necessity or for artistic or ethical reasons, gather crops left in the field after the harvest or food and objects that have been thrown out.
 She also included some of the people on the peripheries of the gleaning culture.
 There are interviews with, among others, a Michelin 2-star chef who gleans and a wealthy restaurant owner whose ancestors were gleaners; the owners of a few vineyards, among whom are psychoanalyst Jean Laplanche and the great-grandson of physiologist and chronophotographer Étienne-Jules Marey; artists that incorporate recycled materials into their work, including Louis Pons, who explains that junk is a "cluster of possibilities"; lawyers who discuss the French laws regarding gleaning versus abandoned property; and an urban gleaner named Alain, who has a master's degree and teaches French to immigrants.
 Two of the most notable symbols from the film are the numerous heart-shaped potatoes Varda finds in a field and a clock without hands she finds on the street.

 In order to find the subjects, Varda claimed her method was to ask all the people she knew to talk to everyone—"the peasants, the owners, the farmers, the fruit growers—about our film.
 I said to my assistant, 'Call everybody you know.'"
 Referring to these subjects, Varda stated that "The more I met them, the more I could see I had nothing to make as a statement.
 They make the statement; they explain the subject better than anybody."